tyler-bartunek/ShoeBot/README.md

 6. Back Right: 0x04

 #### Future development
 As time goes on, the controls and motion-planning capabilities of this system will be extended.
-Check in for updates.
+Check in here for updates.

 ## FAQ